Leksat/dart-exportable/README.md

 * Refactor: provide a property which will contain all information about types, declarations, etc. Should be initialized once on the first call.
 * Provide more information/examples in the README.
+* Describe annotation difference of Dart VM and dart2js modes.